vojale/CBE544-2018.github.io/ProjectDescription.md

     ```
     e.
 The ZPE corrections should be assumed to be negligable

     d.
-Entropies of gas phase molecules should be taken as the experimental values from NIST.
+Entropies of gas phase molecules should be taken as the experimental values from [NIST](http://webbook.nist.gov/cgi/cbook.cgi?ID=C7727379&Mask=1).
+Please keep in mind that entropy is a function of temperature.

 <a name='report'></a>